How to become an advertising media planner

 - temporary employment

-You could study the Foundation Certificate offered by the Institute of Practitioners in Advertising if you have less than a year's experience in an advertising, marketing or communications role.
+The course is offered by the Institute of Practitioners in Advertising and is open to anyone with less than one year of experience in an advertising, marketing or communications role.

 Professional and industry bodies

-You could join the Institute of Practitioners in Advertising, for professional development, training opportunities and to make industry contacts.
+You could join the Institute of Practitioners in Advertising (IPA) to find training opportunities for professional development and to make industry contacts.

-You can also find out more about working in creative careers from Discover Creative Careers.
+You can also find out about working in a creative career from Discover Creative Careers.